-MPharm structure
+MPharm structure 2022/23

 Our MPharm is constructed as a spiral curriculum where students will revisit topics in ever increasing complexity.
 The first year of the course (year 2) focuses on normal function of the body and the treatment of minor ailments by following the WWHAM mnemonic.
-Years 3 and 4 revisit the major clinical areas initially as single disease considerations but move to treating patient with multiple morbidities as the years progress - for example treating a patient with infection who is immunocompromised will be covered in the Management of Infection and Infectious Diseases class, Management of Malignancy and Inflammation class and Management of patients with Comorbidities class.
-The final year of study brings all this learning together in classes where the students will apply their knowledge of all areas of pharmacy to understanding where guidelines cannot be applied and how a decision for treatment can be made based on the evidence available.
+Years 3 and 4 revisit the major clinical areas initially as single disease considerations but move to treating patient with multiple morbidities as the years progress - for example treating a patient with infection who is immunocompromised will be covered in the Management of Infection and Infectious Diseases module and Management of Malignancy modules.
+The final year of study brings all this learning together in modules where the students will apply their knowledge of all areas of pharmacy to understanding where guidelines cannot be applied and how a decision for treatment can be made based on the evidence available.

 In our programme, the numbering of years (Year 2 to Year 5) reflects students starting the course with Advanced Highers which are the same educational level as year 1 at University.
-Students in Y2 will have experiential learning (EL) in community and will then have a split community/hospital pharmacy week in Y3.
-Students starting Y4 will experience EL in community, hospital, primary care or specialist pharmacy.
-This year, as we transition to a new model our Y5 students will spend a week in community practice, and either a week in hospital pharmacy or specialist placements to complete their EL whilst meeting current curriculum requirements.
+Students in Y2 will have experiential learning (EL) in community and will then have a week of each community and hospital pharmacy in Y3.
+Students in Y4 and Y5 will experience EL with one week in each semester and rotate through community, hospital, primary care or specialist pharmacy sectors.

 All our placements are now nationally co-ordinated in conjunction with NHS Education for Scotland (NES) and include placements in community, hospital, primary care, NHS 24, community/specialist hospitals, remote and rural community placements, mental health and prison pharmacy.
-In addition, all our placements are now 1-week blocs in our curriculum for every Year group.
-EL sites could be anywhere in Scotland and Students will be doing EL for at least 1 week in each semester of the undergraduate course, with the exception of the first semester in Y2 which is to allow all PVG checks to be done.
+All our placements are now 1-week blocks in our curriculum for every Year group.
+EL sites could be anywhere in Scotland and students will be doing EL for at least 1 week in each semester of the undergraduate course, with the exception of the first semester in Y2 which is to allow all PVG checks to be done.